snowplow/documentation/docs/pipeline-components-and-applications/dataflow-runner/index.md

 ### Installation

-Dataflow Runner binaries are available from the Github releases page.
+- Platform native binaries are available from the GitHub releases [page](https://github.com/snowplow/dataflow-runner/releases).
+- Docker images are available at [DockerHub](https://hub.docker.com/r/snowplow/dataflow-runner) as of version `0.7.3`.

 ### Cluster Configuration